rochellev/thesaurus-app/UserGuide.md

 This section assumes that Thesaurus App is running.

-### Input
+### Search for a Word

-To type in a word, click on the search box.
+To search for a word, type into the search box.
+The following is a screenshot of the window you should see.

 <div align="center">
    <img src="images/UserInput.png" alt="screenshot showing where to input word" width="90%"/>